02:17-06:57 Hammer and nails

 If it is not there in you, let's not expect this from anybody else, but if it is there within me, then I can definitely demonstrate how to tackle it, how to go about it, and how to achieve it.
 So I would strongly recommend that all the L and D professionals must update, and upgrade themselves on a regular basis

 Pranav- Yeah, I think, I think we have completed a full circle here.

-You know, we started with, uh, the premise and then we spoke about diagnosis, the 70, 20 10 frameworks.
+You know, we started with the premise and then we spoke about diagnosis, the 70-20-10 frameworks.
 Uh, we also spoke about measurement.
 So this was so, so, so much fun.
-And I personally learned a lot, sunny we can always like, you know, have a part two where we zoom in on one of, you know, one of these things for sure.
+And I personally learned a lot, Sunny we can always like, you know, have a part two where we zoom in on one of, you know, one of these things for sure.

-But, uh, what I, what I like about interacting with you is that you're not short of opinions and you don't conform to, to, uh, what, uh, what, uh, you know, others are conforming to you like to define your own path.
+But, uh, what I like about interacting with you is that you're not short of opinions and you don't conform to, to, you know, what others are conforming to, you like to define your own path.
 So that has been one of the highlights of our conversation.
 So thank you so much for bringing so much value to this.

 Sunny- My pleasure.
 It was a great interaction, and I hope anybody who sees this podcast can pick up a thing or two from here and maybe have some learning and can add some value to themselves.
 A big thank you to you!

 Pranav- For sure.
 Thanks, sunny.
 And I hope to talk to you soon.
 Thanks.
 Bye!